Communist Party of Germany: Post-war history

 After the party was declared illegal, many of its members continued to function clandestinely despite increased government surveillance.
-Part of its membership refounded the party in 1968 as the German Communist Party (DKP).
+Part of its membership re-founded the party in 1968 as the German Communist Party (DKP).
 Following German reunification many DKP members joined the new Party of Democratic Socialism, formed out of the remains of the SED.
 In 1968, another self-described successor to the KPD was formed, the Communist Party of Germany/Marxists–Leninists (KPD/ML), which followed Maoist and later Hoxhaist ideas.
 It went through multiple splits and united with a Trotskyist group in 1986 to form the Unified Socialist Party (VSP), which failed to gain any influence and dissolved in the early 1990s.
 However, multiple tiny splinter groups originating from the KPD/ML still exist, several of which claim the name of KPD.
-Another party claiming the KPD name was formed in 1990 in East Berlin by several hardline communists who had been expelled from the PDS, including Erich Honecker.
+Another party claiming the KPD name was formed in 1990 in East Berlin by several hard line communists who had been expelled from the PDS, including Erich Honecker.
 The KPD (Bolshevik) split off from the East German KPD in 2005, bringing the total number of active KPDs to at least five (more or less).

 The Left, formed out of a merger between the PDS and Labour and Social Justice – The Electoral Alternative in 2007, claims to be the historical successor of the KPD (by way of the PDS).

 Organization

-In the early 1920s, the party operated under the principle of democratic centralism, whereby the leading body of the party was the Congress, meeting at least once a year.
-Between Congresses, leadership of the party resided in the Central Committee, which was elected at the Congress, of one group of people who had to live where the leadership was resident and formed the Zentrale and others nominated from the districts they represented (but also elected at the Congress) who represented the wider party.
+In the early 1920s, the party operated under the principle of democratic centralism, whereby different tendencies could confront each other and vote on different programmes and candidates that the entire party would then follow.
+The leading body of the party was the Congress, meeting at least once a year.
+Between Congresses, leadership of the party resided in the Central Committee, which was made up of people elected at the Congress in two different ways.
+One group of people was elected directly by the Congress and had to live where the leadership was resident; these members formed the Zentrale.
+The other group was also elected at the Congress, but was nominated from the districts they represented who represented the wider party.
+In 1920, the Zentrale (mirroring its Russian counterpart) split itself into two bodies: a Political Bureau (Politburo) and an Organization Bureau (Orgburo).
 Elected figures were subject to recall by the bodies that elected them.

 The KPD employed around about 200 full-timers during its early years of existence, and as Broue notes "They received the pay of an average skilled worker, and had no privileges, apart from being the first to be arrested, prosecuted and sentenced, and when shooting started, to be the first to fall".